reearth/docs.reearth.io/README.md

-# Website
+# docs.reearth.io

+Re:Earth documentation website

-This website is built using [Docusaurus 2](https://docusaurus.io/), a modern static website generator.
+This website is built using [Docusaurus 2](https://docusaurus.io/), a modern static website generator, and is hosted on [Netlify](https://netlify.com).

+## Getting Started

+For details, refer to [Docusaurus](https://docusaurus.io/) website.

 ### Installation